gowabash/iGoDigital_Interview/README.md

   1. Click that and then  'Run Configurations...'
   1. Click the Add button.
   1. Give your server a name
-  1. use index.js as the Jaascript file
+  1. use index.js as the Javascript file
   1. Click Run
-1. You should see some stuff in the output box below.
+1. You should see some stuff in the output box.
   1. Click the link to the right of the first sentance.
   1. That should open up a new window and the text 'All you base are belong to us' should show.
+  1. If you add /example?foo=bar to the url, the same text should appear plus an additional line that says 'foo is bar'.

 You're ready to start coding